mehrvarz/tremote_plugin_rpi_gpio/README.md

 P8, gpio, rpi_gpio|10
 ```

-Note that the plugin knows nothing about remote controls, about Bluetooth or how a button event is delivered to it.
-It only cares about the implementation of a particular functionality.
+Note that a plugin does not know anything about remote controls, about Bluetooth or how a button event is delivered to it.
+It only cares about the implementation of the response action.
 The mapping file bindes the two sides together.

 # Example console log